-The ICAR- VPKAS (Vivekananda Parvatiya Krishi Anusandhan Sansthan) [Vivekananda Institute for Hill Agriculture] is an institution par excellence for hill agricultural research in the country.
 The Division of Crop Improvement at ICAR-VPKAS is one of the important pillars of this institute.
 This Division has been in existence at ICAR-VPKAS since 1986.
 Since its inception, the Division has been making significant contributions to basic, strategic and applied research in genetics and plant breeding of important hill crops.
-The Division has made several unique contributions like first dual purpose wheat variety in the country, first baby corn variety, first MAS-derived QPM hybrid in the country besides others, which make it stand as a centre of excellence in research related to genetics and plant breeding.
+The Division has made several unique contributions like first dual-purpose wheat variety in the country, first maize hybrid in the country, first baby corn variety, first MAS-derived QPM hybrid in the country, first hybrid in onion in the country, first notified Long Day Garlic in the country, first public-sector bred cherry tomato variety identified at the national level, besides others, which make it stand as a centre of excellence in research related to genetics and plant breeding.

 Infrastructure and Other Facilities